aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 {{%expand "Need a hint?" %}}

-* Where, in the documentation, you learn about the update behavior of a given resource property?
+* Where, in the CloudFormation documentation for a given resource type (in this case, for the `AWS::EC2::Instance` [resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-instance.html)), can you learn about the update behavior for a given resource property?
+{{% /expand %}}

 {{%expand "Want to see the solution?" %}}